martinResearch/PyIPOL/readme.md

 ## TODOS
+* generate a python wheel for windows throught the appveyor and save it in appveyor artifacts, so that a precompiled pyipol can easily be installed using pip
+*  generate a python wheel for linux throught travis and upload it in the github repo (see https://stackoverflow.com/questions/12343452/how-to-publish-artifacts-in-travis-ci)
 * improve the module initialization files to get a better autocompletion in wingide or ipython
 * make it work on windows
 * test it on mac OS